On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

 \subsection{Inverse Probability of Censoring Weighting}

-Artificial censoring due to incompatibility with a treatment regime $d$ at time $k$ might select a group of patients that is no longer comparable with the risk set under the observed regime in terms of prognostic factors for the outcome and therefore censoring is said to be informative.
-One approach to remedy selection bias due to informative censoring is the use of inverse probability of censoring weighting (IPC-weighting).
+Artificial censoring due to incompatibility with a treatment regime $d$ at time $k$ might select a group of patients that is no longer comparable with the risk set under the observed regime in terms of prognostic factors for the outcome.
+One approach to remedy selection bias due this artificial censoring is the use of inverse probability of censoring weighting (IPC weighting).
 IPC weights are given by

-where $\pi_{d,l,i}$ is the probability that an individual $i$ remains compatible with the DTR $d$ by the time $l$ conditional on having remained compatible up to the previous time point given by (\ref{eq13}).
-To obtain the estimates $\hat{\pi}_{d,k,i}$, and hence $\hat{W}_{d,k,i}$, we note first that the upper part of the expression (\ref{eq13}) can be written as
+where $\pi_{d,l,i}$ is the probability that an individual $i$ remains compatible with the DTR $d$ by the time $l$ conditional on the observed history and on having remained compatible up to the previous time point given by (\ref{eqn5}).
+To obtain the estimates $\hat{\pi}_{d,k,i}$, and hence $\hat{W}_{d,k,i}$, we note first that the upper part of the expression (\ref{eqn5}) can be written as

 Furthermore, note that for individuals compatible with the DTR $d$ by the time $k$ we have